miguelitoelgrande/BluetoothLedStrip/README.md

 #### device.setBrightness()
 	device.setBrightness(brightness);
-Set the overall brightness between 0 and 255 for MagicStrip or 0 and 100 for LEDnetWF.
+Set the overall brightness between 0 and 255 for MagicStrip or 0 and 100 for LEDnetWF/Keepsmile.

 #### device.setSwitch()
 	device.setSwitch(value);